 The SUIT template was developed to be spatially unbiased in respect to the affine alignment to MNI space.
 This means that when normalizing the same brain to the MNI whole-brain template and to the SUIT template, the same structure should end up on average at the same coordinate in atlas space.
 For each individual there will be of course differences between the two normalizations (otherwise what would be the point?).
 These differences can be as big as 1 cm, and are on average across the image ~5mm.
 Furthermore, small systematic differences between different MNI normalisation methods (SPM Segmentation, SUIT, FSL's FNIRT) still remain.
 Therefore for the most accurate results, it is important that your data and your atlas template are normalised with the same algorithm.
 For the surface-based representation and the probabilistic atlas, we have therefore released separate versions for different atlas spaces.

-The newest version of the toolbox also includes a surface-based representation of the SUIT-template.
+The SUIT toolbox also includes a surface-based representation of the human cerebellum (Diedrichsen & Zotow, 2015).
 This allows you to display volume-averaged cerebellar data on a group flatmap - providing an intuitive and efficient way to communicate cerebellar activation results.
+You can also explore common functional atlases on our interactive Atlas Viewer.